azdavis/azdavis.net/posts/en/limitations-opportunity.md

 Some languages, like C and C++, require the programmer to explicitly allocate and free memory.
 This makes it hard to write programs free of memory errors.
 There are many forms of memory errors:

 - Memory leak: we fail to deallocate memory that won't be used anymore
-- Double free: we attempt to deallocate memory that has already been deallocated
+- Double free: we deallocate memory that has already been deallocated
 - Use after free: we access memory that has already been deallocated
-- Out of bounds: we access memory right next to memory we own
+- Out of bounds: we access memory outside of the range of memory we control
-- Segmentation fault: we attempt to access memory in a restricted area, and the operating system intervenes to prevent this
+- Segmentation fault: we access memory in a restricted area, and the operating system intervenes to prevent this

 In Rust, because allocations and deallocations are automatically inserted where appropriate, these memory issues are far less common.